Single-photon-added coherent state based postselected weak measurement: Quantum Fisher Information with different methods

 \end{widetext}where $\ensuremath{C=\frac{1}{2}(\cos\theta_{i}+\cos\theta_{f})}$.
 In Eq. (\ref{eq:11}), the expectation values are explicitly given by $\langle\hat{n}\rangle=|\alpha|^{2}$, $\langle\hat{n}^{2}\rangle=|\alpha|^{2}+|\alpha|^{4}$, and $\langle\hat{n}^{3}\rangle=|\alpha|^{2}+3|\alpha|^{4}+|\alpha|^{6}$.

-The expression for $F_{tot}$ becomes complicated when varying system parameters.
+The expression for $F_{tot}$ becomes complicated with varying the system parameters.
 Therefore, in the next section, we numerically investigate its behavior under different parameter regimes and compare it with alternative measurement strategies.